cfwheels/wheels-cli/README.md

 Migrate to version 0: this is essentially same as resetting the database

 `wheels dbmigrate up`
-TODO: Go up a version from the current
+Go up a version from the current, ultimately till latest version

 `wheels dbmigrate down`
-TODO: Go down a version from the current
+Go down a version from the current, ultimate till an empty database

 `wheels dbmigrate create [something]`
 i.e, `wheels dbmigrate create table dogs` to create the dogs table.